kinestetika/MetaErg/README.md

                         Default: 0.
 --cpus                  Number of threads used for annotation.
 Default: threads available
                         on the system / 2.
+--contig_mode           Annotate contigs individually instead of assuming they are part of a
+                        genome, MAG or bin.
+When using this option, metaerg will not run repeatscout and will run prodigal in metagenome mode.
+Use the option --translation_table below to override using metagenome mode.
 --force                 Overwrite previous results.
 By default, results of previous steps will be
                         kept.
---contig_mode           Annotate contigs individually instead of assuming they are part of a
-                        genome, MAG or bin.
-When using this option, metaerg will not run repeatscout and will run prodigal in metagenome mode.
+You need to specify which steps will be forced (see --skip for a list of steps Use --force all to overwrite all previous results.
+--update_annotations    Do not rerun any helper programs (keep previous results) but redo all the
+                        data processing.
+Use this option for example after you updated metaerg.
 --skip                  Use this argument to skip one or more annotation steps.
 Use the following
                         names for the steps, with names to be skipped separated by a comma (,):